Small Groups

 What is a Sermon-based Small Group?

-A small group consists of 10-14 people who meet weekly in homes to study, to share, and to support one another in their Christian lives.
-These groups are led by trained volunteers facilitators who are all SBPC members and are accountable to the Small Group Ministry.
+A small group consists of up to 14 people who meet weekly in homes to study, to share, and to support one another in their Christian lives.
+These groups are led by trained volunteer facilitators who are all SBPC members and are accountable to the Small Group Ministry.
 The studies are based on the previous weekend's sermon text using a curriculum designed from the sermon outline with additional supporting passages.
 A typical meeting lasts approximately two hours including light refreshments, discussion, spiritual practices and prayer.
 No homework is required.
 Groups can choose to be open to new people, or are considered full once they have enough people.

 Why Use the Sermon-Based Model?